Staff Information

 22. Practice for the receipt of proposed jury instructions, including the form of jury instruction.

 The Court’s requirements for proposed jury instructions are set forth in Local Rule 51.1.
 In addition, Judge Crytzer generally requires the Parties to submit joint proposed jury instructions with citations to supporting authorities.
 If the Parties are not able to reach an agreement, the Parties should submit alternative versions of each unsettled instruction along with supporting authorities.
 The Parties should clearly mark in the document which Party seeks each proposed instruction and whether it is agreed to by any opposing Party.
 The Parties must email the proposed jury instructions in Word format to Judge Crytzer’s Chambers.
+Proposed jury instructions should not be submitted in all caps.

 In each case, Judge Crytzer specifically addresses the schedule for submitting jury instructions.